tinoryj/ELECT/README.md

 ELECT is a distributed tiered KV store that enables replication and erasure coding tiering.
 This repo contains the implementation of the ELECT prototype, YCSB benchmark tool, and evaluation scripts used in our USENIX FAST 2024 paper.

-* `src/`: includes the implementation of the ELECT prototype as while as a simple object storage backend that can be deployed within a local cluster.
+* `src/`: includes the implementation of the ELECT prototype and a simple object storage backend that can be deployed within a local cluster.
-* `scripts/`: includes the setup and evaluation scripts as while as our modified version of YCSB, which supports user-defined key and value sizes.
+* `scripts/`: includes the setup and evaluation scripts and our modified version of YCSB, which supports user-defined key and value sizes.

 ## Artifact Evaluation Instructions

 Please refer to the [AE_INSTRUCTION.md](AE_INSTRUCTION.md) for details.
-We also include some scripts to reduce the overhead of environment setup.
+We provide two testbeds with a settled system environment to run our evaluation scripts.
+Note that to ensure security, we will provide the connection key and specific connection method of the two testbeds on the HotCRP website.

 ## Prerequisites